arkgao/NaturalTransRecon/README.md

     ```

 ## Download Datasets
-The dataset and our results can be downloaded from [here](https://drive.google.com/drive/folders/1Fotb4KSm-aH-CAvHHPTlCVLmTFvgWRvr?usp=drive_link)
+The dataset and our results can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Fotb4KSm-aH-CAvHHPTlCVLmTFvgWRvr?usp=drive_link)

 The data structure should be like:
 ```